mvysny/dynatest/README.md

 * Promote component-oriented programming.
 You should be able to create a test suite as a component, and simply include that test suite anywhere you see fit.
+* Let programmer use a familiar general-purpose language (Kotlin) to define tests.
+  Put the programmer in charge and allow him to use the well-known language tools and software practices he's already using, in order to create well-maintainable test code.
 * Dissuade from abominable programming techniques like inheritance and annotatiomania.
-* Let programmer use a familiar language to define tests, one that the programmer can refactor Put the programmer in charge and allow him to use the full palette of software practices, in order to create well-maintainable test code.
+  Don't force the developer to use a mini-language based on annotations, for which there are no tools.
 * With great power comes great responsibility.
 Don't make the test structure generation code more complex than anything else in your project.
 Keep it simple.
 * No outside lifecycle listeners.
 Init belongs close to the test.
 Instead of external listener interfaces we